xiaogit00/cheatsheets/deep_learning_fastai.md

 - ⁇ *untar_data(URL)* downloads a tar file and untars it
 - ⁇ *URLs.PETS* - simply returns this URL *https://s3.amazonaws.com/fast-ai-imageclas/oxford-iiit-pet.tgz*

+### Defining a label function
+`def is_cat(x): return x[0].isupper()` - computer vision datasets are typically structured where the label for an image is part of the file name or most commonly the parent folder name.
+In this case, it's stated in the data set that "All images with 1st letter as captial are cat images; images with small first letter are dog images" - so this just checks whether first letter is caps.

+### Creating an image data loader
+`dls = ImageDataLoaders.from_name_func(path, get_image_files(path), valid_pct=0.2, seed=42, label_func=is_cat, item_tfms=Resize(224))` - different data types need to be loaded differently.
+In this case, the ImageDataLoader takes the path, gets the image files, creates a validation set with a seed, label function, and a transformer.
+In this case, we apply Resize function.
+- ⁇ *item_tfms* - will apply to each item; *batch_tfms* applies to a batch of items at once using GPU, will be particularly fast.
+- ⁇ *from_name_func* - labels extracted using function applied to filename -> basically reads the file name, applies label function on file name, gets array of labels

+### Creating a convolutional neural network (CNN)
+`learn = vision_learner(dls, resnet34, metrics=error_rate)` - takes in data to train on, what architecture (model) to use, and what metric to use
+- ⁇ *resnet34* - refers to number of layers of this variant, other options are 18, 50, 101, 152
+- ⁇ *metric* - measures quality of model's prediction using validation set after each epoch; other options: accuracy
+- ⁇ *pretrained* - a param that defaults to true, sets weights in model to values that's alrd been trained to recognize a thousand different categories across 1.3m photos, using imageNet dataset
+    - we should 'nearly always use pretained model, cos it means our model is already very capable'
+    - using pre-trained, vision_learner will remove last layer as it's specifically customized to original task (imageNet dataset classification) and replace it with one or more new layers with randomized weights; last part of model known as the head

+`learn.fine_tune(1)` - 'learn' only describes the architecture of the CNN, it doesn't do anyth until we tell it to fit the data. fine_tune is a variant of fit; if you start with pretrained model, you use fine_tune. param is the number of epochs - or, how many times to look at each image.

+## Text Classification
+`from fastai.text.all import *`

+`dls = TextDataLoaders.from_folder(untar_data(URLs.IMDB), valid='test')` - defines a DataLoader, with the validation set from 'test'

+`learn = text_classifier_learner(dls, AWD_LSTM, drop_mult=0.5, metrics=accuracy)` - define a text learner, using LSTM archi

+`learn.fine_tune(4, 1e-2)` - 4 epochs

 ### URLs datasets: